MeetMangrove/playbook/the_rules.md

 - If it doesn't work, choose a third person as a facilitator.
 This person will be responsible of sorting things out.

 **Step 3**
-- If it doesn't work, talk about it publicly (either #general or during a call/meeting).
+- If it doesn't work, talk about it publicly (either on #general or during a call/meeting).
 Don't forget to stay benevolent.
 Everybody is on the same mission here, and shit happens.
 Talk about the project, not the people.
 Smile :)

 ### Mangrove Ownership Points